 Here’s what you should never store on your kitchen countertop.

 It’s not your imagination: Your pots and pans are taking over your cabinet, making it impossible to find anything—or get it out without toppling over half of the things in there.
 But you don’t have to grin and bear it.
 First, match up lids to pots and inspect them for quality.
 Non-stick pans that are bubbling or peeling should be discarded.
 Then, put aside any that you don’t use, for any reason—whether it’s too heavy, too light, or burns food easily.
 Return the ones you like to the cabinet.
 Storing them in an organizing rack made specifically for them allows you to take one out quickly and easily.

 Whether you store your kitchen utensils in a crock on the countertop or in a drawer, there must be a few you can part with.
 Toss any that are flimsy, melted, or warped.
 The idea is to pare down to the ones in great condition that you reach for daily.
-A wall-mounted S-hook rail can save space and free up much-needed drawer space, and it gives you easy access to what you need.
+A wall-mounted S-hook rail can free up much-needed drawer space, and it gives you easy access to what you need.
 If there are tools you want to keep but don’t use daily, relocate them to a less convenient spot.